j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 * For applications not listed in the prior step (17), the Microsoft authored script can be customized to include organizational line of business (LOB) applications and any additional applications common in the organizational environment.

-* The script specifically restores Start Menu shortcuts (.lnk files).
-It does not restore Taskbar / Desktop / File Explorer shortcuts.
+* The script specifically restores Start Menu shortcuts (.lnk files). and .URL files in the user's profile's Favorites and Desktop directories, if those URL files exist in the Volume Shadow Copy Service.

 * If any non .lnk files were impacted, the script will not restore those.
+Desktop icons are not restored.

 * The script has to be modified for non-English Windows versions to account for localized application installation location.
 >